dengsgo/echofs/README.md

 [中文文档](README_cn.md)

 A lightweight, single-binary file server written in Rust.

 Browse directories, preview media files, and share links — all from your terminal.
-Supports full read-write WebDAV with optional authentication for mounting as a network drive.

-This is a native AI project, entirely written by AI.
+With full read-write WebDAV support, mount your shared directory as a network drive on desktop, phone, or tablet — access and manage your files seamlessly from any device.

 ## Features